All Episodes

 Back in just a second.

-Stay with you are.
+Stay with you.

-Fast as three hours in media.
+Fastest three hours in media.

 Two of them already in a can and over with.

-Open line Friday, however, will continue in mere moments.
+Open Line Friday, however, will continue in mere moments.